 Supervision

-The work on the PhD degree must be supervised by at least two supervisors.
-These can be supervisors from UiB or other workplaces.
-It can be a supervisor you know from before or one assigned by the department.
+Your PhD research must be supervised by at least two supervisors, who may come from UiB or from other institutions.
+Your supervisors can be people you already know or they can be assigned by your department.

 Research school